 Retrocause

-Retrocause is a 2-year fellowship for founders building profitable, capital-efficient companies.
-The program teaches and implements the LEVERS operating system across two full cycles, with monthly cohort masterminds and quarterly 1:1 advisor sessions.
+Retrocause is a two-year program for founders building profitable, capital-efficient companies.
+It is the program that runs LEVERS OS, installing the operating system across two full cycles, with monthly group masterminds and quarterly 1:1 advisor sessions, so leaders know exactly which levers to pull and grow predictable revenue.

 LEVERS OS

-LEVERS is a 5-step operating system for founders: W3 (Why, Who, What) → Revenue Formula → Assumptions & Prioritization → KPIs → Financial Model.
-Each step builds on the one before.
-Run twice over two years, it replaces intuition-driven founder decisions with evidence-driven ones.
+LEVERS OS is an operating system built on six proven frameworks, drawn from the #1 Amazon bestselling book Levers by Amos Schwartzfarb: The NEW MVV → W3 (Why, Who, What) → The Map → Validating Assumptions → KPIs That Matter → The Data-Driven Plan.
+Each framework builds on the one before.
+Run twice over two years, it replaces intuition-driven decisions with evidence-driven ones.

 Read more →W3 (Why, Who, What)

-W3 is the first step of the LEVERS operating system.
+W3 is the framework to figure out your true ideal client profile (ICP), and the second framework in LEVERS OS.
 It forces ruthless clarity on three questions: Why does your business exist?
 Who specifically do you serve?
 What do you actually offer them?
 When W3 is clear, every downstream business decision becomes a simple test.

 Example: for e-commerce, Revenue = Traffic × Conversion Rate × Average Order Value × Purchase Frequency.
 For SaaS, Revenue = Leads × Trial Rate × Trial-to-Paid × Contract Value.